Jump to winners | Jump to methodology

 Age: 26

-Assistant vice president of US distribution and marketing and head of the DE&I committee, Lê is also an executive national board member at the Asian American Insurance Network (AAIN).
+Assistant vice president of US distribution and marketing, co-chair of the Gender and Inclusion Network and member of the DE&I committee, Lê is also an executive national board member at the Asian American Insurance Network (AAIN).

 “I like talking, so I wanted to balance that with my creativity, and that’s how I went into marketing," he says.